INRIM/service-app/web-client/core/themes/italia/README.md

 ## License

-This project is covered by a [license MIT](https://github.com/INRIM/forms-theme-italia/blob/master/LICENSE).
+This project is covered by a [MIT license](https://github.com/INRIM/service-app/blob/master/LICENSE).